hms-dbmi-cellenics/worker/README.md

 ```

 You can obtain this folder structure if you do either of the following:
-- Start the rest of the Cellscope platform components locally, then upload samples from Data Management and launch analysis.
+- Start the rest of the Cellenics components locally, then upload samples from Data Management and launch analysis.
+A prerequisite for this step is configuring the pipeline to run locally.

 OR